TheInsomniac/fnj-gallery-V2/README.md

-#Flickr-NodeJS-JQuery (FNJ Gallery)
+#Flickr-NodeJS-JQuery V2 (FNJ Gallery)

-*Note: This is my first attempt at **anything** javascript / NODE.js*
-This, appearance wise, is identical to my "Flickr-Python-JQuery" gallery but is based
-entirely on node.js and does not use static JSON files.
+*Version 2 based upon Jade/Stylus for a more "dynamic" site.
+Also automatically compresses JS and CSS files on the fly*

 This gallery connects via the Flickr API (using oauth) and retreives Photosets
 and photos on the fly.

 ###Installation:
-    git clone git://github.com/manxam/fnj-gallery.git
+    git clone git://github.com/manxam/fnj-gallery-V2.git
     npm install

 ###Configuration: